Daria Saville vs. Yulia Putintseva: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Daria Saville vs. Yulia Putintseva Trends and Insights

-- Putintseva most recently played on September 22, 2023 in the semifinals of the WTA Guangzhou, China Women Singles 2023 and was taken down 2-6, 3-6 by No. 27-ranked Linette.
+- In her most recent match in the semifinals of the WTA Guangzhou, China Women Singles 2023, Putintseva was defeated 2-6, 3-6 against Linette.

-- Through 15 matches over the past 12 months (across all court types), Saville has played 21.5 games per match and won 51.7% of them.
+- Saville has played 15 matches over the past 12 months (across all court surfaces), and 21.5 games per match.

-- In the past 12 months, Putintseva has played 48 total matches (across all court types), winning 50.9% of the games.
-She averages 22.4 games per match and 9.8 games per set.
+- In her 48 matches in the past year across all court types, Putintseva is averaging 22.4 games per match while winning 50.9% of those games.

-- In 30 matches on hard courts in the past year, Putintseva has averaged 22.4 games per match and 9.9 games per set, winning 51.5% of those games.
+- Putintseva has played 30 matches on hard courts in the past year, and has averaged 22.4 games per match and 9.9 games per set while winning 51.5% of games.

-- In the only match between Saville and Putintseva dating back to 2015, in the SYDNEY TENNIS CLASSIC Round of 32, Putintseva won 6-1, 7-6.
+- Saville and Putintseva have matched up one time dating back to 2015, in the SYDNEY TENNIS CLASSIC Round of 32.
+Putintseva won that bout 6-1, 7-6.

-- In terms of sets, Putintseva has taken two versus Saville (100.0%), while Saville has claimed zero.
+- In terms of sets, Putintseva has secured two against Saville (100.0%), while Saville has captured zero.

-- Putintseva and Saville have faced off in 20 total games, with Putintseva winning 13 and Saville claiming seven.
+- Putintseva has taken down Saville in 13 of 20 total games between them, good for a 65.0% win rate.

-- In their one match against each other, Saville and Putintseva are averaging 20 games and two sets.
+- In their one match against each other, Saville and Putintseva are averaging 20.0 games and 2.0 sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.